-Choosing the wrong mortgage product
+Choosing the wrong mortgage type

 First-time homebuyers today typically opt for a 30-year fixed-rate mortgage.
-Their conservatism is a reaction to stories about the dangers of interest-only mortgages and adjustable-rate mortgages.

 "There's no reason to pay a premium for a product you don't need like a 30-year loan," Harrison says.